mybasementcloud/R8X-API-scripts-4-policy-import-export/HTTPS_Inspection_Policy/README_HTTPS_Inspection_Policy.md

 - Expanded to handle more key value sets for a specific script target output
 - Edited to address updates in the API beyond version 1.7
 - Edited to address support of back versions of the API, not earlier than R80.10
-- Other policy elements from the existing technologies if available to the API, like NAT
+- Other policy elements from the existing technologies if available to the API
+- Handling of multiple available HTTPS Inspection Layers versus the current singularity